bpatch/agent-service-toolkit-cv-processing/cv_pipeline/README.md

 ## Changes to the database tables
 The tables are managed with Alembic.
 To change them:
-1. Update pipelines/get_data_models.py with new definitions.
+1. Update `pipelines/get_data_models.py` with new definitions.
-2.
+2. Locally run `uv run --env-file .env alembic revision --autogenerate -m "description of change"`
+3. Do `docker-compose up --build db-migrator`.

 ## Notes